rothej/rothej-portfolio/_posts/2025-09-27-setting-up-a-wireguard-vpn-client-on-linux.md

 sudo vim /etc/wireguard/wg0.conf
 ```

 And insert the following text to create your client's WireGuard network configuration file.
-This facilites the key handshake your client system will do with the server:
+This facilitates the key handshake your client system will do with the server:
 ```bash
 [Interface]
 PrivateKey = # Paste the contents of /etc/wireguard/privatekey here